HONOR 30 series brings 5G, quad rear cameras, and 40W fast charging support | Pocketnow

 There is a 4,000mAh battery to keep the lights on, and it supports 40W wired fast charging on both phones.
 To differentiate between the two, the HONOR 30 Pro+ also brings 27 wireless charging and reverse wireless charging support to the table.

 The HONOR 30 Pro starts at ¥3,999 (~$570), while the HONOR 30 Pro+ will be available starting at ¥5,499 (~$780).
-Pre-orders for the two phones begin today and sales will kick off on April 21 in China, but details about international availability remain under the wraps.
+Pre-orders for the two phones begin today and they will go on sale April 21 onwards in China, but details about international availability remain under the wraps.

-Source: Honor Weibo
+Source: HONOR